Matthew Lloyd: Performances against the Sydney Swans

 In Round 3, 1999, Lloyd, aged just 21 at the time, kicked a record 13 goals against the Sydney Swans at the MCG, kicking the first goal of the game and breaking John Coleman's record for most goals kicked by an Essendon player against the Swans.

-In his first game as Essendon captain, also playing against the Sydney Swans, Lloyd kicked eight goals (six in the first quarter against his opponent, Leo Barry) He kicked a total of 69 goals playing against the Swans, including the aforementioned 13 in 1999 and eight in the first round of the 2006 season.
+In his first game as Essendon captain, also playing against the Sydney Swans, Lloyd kicked eight goals (six in the first quarter against his opponent, Leo Barry) He kicked a total of 69 goals playing against the Swans throughout his career.

 Injuries

 During Essendon's 1996 preliminary final against the Sydney Swans in Sydney, Lloyd ruptured his spleen in the second quarter.
 He suffered a large amount of blood loss and spent 10 days in intensive care in a Sydney hospital.

-In Round 6, 2002 against Fremantle, Lloyd ruptured a tendon in his right ring finger when it was caught in his opponents guernsey.
-It required surgery to be reattached and he was out for eight weeks.
+In Round 6, 2002, against Fremantle, Lloyd ruptured a tendon in his right ring finger when it was caught in his opponent's guernsey.
+It required surgery to be reattached, and he was out for eight weeks.

 Lloyd returned in Round 14 against the Western Bulldogs when Steven Kretiuk controversially targeted his injured hand.

-Midway through the third quarter of the Essendon vs Bulldogs match on 16 April 2006 (which happened to be Lloyd's 28th birthday), opponent Brian Harris accidentally fell on Lloyd as he tried to mark the ball.
+Midway through the third quarter of the Essendon vs. Western Bulldogs match on 16 April 2006 (which happened to be Lloyd's 28th birthday), opponent Brian Harris accidentally fell on Lloyd as he tried to mark the ball.
 Lloyd walked off the ground with the aid of trainers and did not return for the rest of the match.
 Following scans, a week later it was revealed that the hamstring tendon had been snapped off the bone.
-Surgery to repair the career-threatening injury took place which ruled him out for the rest of the season.
-Lloyd's absence from the team was felt hard, as the Bombers finished near the foot of the ladder at season's end.
-As Lloyd was captain of Essendon and was unable to play for the remainder of the season (his first year in fact), David Hille was promoted to team captain in Lloyd's absence.
+Surgery to repair the career-threatening injury took place, which ruled him out for the rest of the season.
+Lloyd's absence from the team was felt hard, as the Bombers, despite high expectations, finished 15th on the ladder at season's end with a final win-loss record of 3–1–18.
+As Lloyd was captain of Essendon and was unable to play for the remainder of the season (his first year of captaincy, in fact), David Hille was promoted to team captain in Lloyd's absence.

 Lloyd made a successful comeback against Adelaide at AAMI Stadium in Round 1, 2007.
 He kicked two goals while working further up the ground, putting to rest any concerns about his injured hamstring.
 Essendon beat Adelaide by 31 points.